JeLuF/mountain-displaypad/README.md

 ![image](https://github.com/JeLuF/mountain-displaypad/assets/5852422/6c20e59b-cab3-47bf-bb3c-0fac6c54ff7f)

-> ❗ Please note that `imountain-displaypad` is NOT a standalone application.
+> ❗ Please note that `mountain-displaypad` is NOT a standalone application.
 Instead, `mountain-displaypad` is a code library, which developers can use to make their own applications which interface with the Displaypad.

 ## References